git-pull/tao-of-tmux/manuscript/04-server.md

 Much like vi, tmux handles copying as a mode in which a pane is temporarily placed.
-When inside this mode, text can be selected and copied to the *paste buffer*, tmux' clipboard.
+When inside this mode, text can be selected and copied to the *paste buffer*, tmux's clipboard.

 The default key to enter copy mode is `Prefix` + `[`.